The Square (2017 film): Development

 The story for the film was conceived when director Ruben Östlund and producer Kalle Boman entered an installation into the Vandalorum Museum in Värnamo in 2014.
 In their artists' statement, they wrote that "The Square is a sanctuary of trust and caring.
 Within it we all share equal rights and obligations."
 While working on the screenplay, Östlund visited numerous art galleries.

 The beginning of the film was also inspired by a true incident, when in Gothenburg Östlund saw a woman run to a man, saying someone was going to kill her.
 Another man arrived and yelled.
 It turned out to be a ploy, in which Östlund's cellphone was stolen.

 In one scene, a man with Tourette's syndrome yells at a public event. Östlund said this was inspired by a true incident at a Swedish theatre, and was depicted without fear of insensitivity, since he said all people are satirized in his work.
-In another scene the character Oleg Rogozjin, a performance artist, entertains affluent patrons of the museum performing as an ape.
-The scene was inspired by a real incident with artist Oleg Kulik, who performs as a dog, had attacked people at an event in Stockholm. Östlund was considering modeling the character after GG Allin, but deciding that that would be too "extreme", he fell back on his interest in animal imitations.
+In another scene, the character Oleg Rogozjin, a performance artist, entertains affluent patrons of the museum performing as an ape.
+The scene was inspired by a real incident where artist Oleg Kulik, who performs as a dog, had attacked people at an event in Stockholm. Östlund was considering modeling the character after GG Allin, but deciding that that would be too "extreme", he fell back on his interest in animal imitations.
 In crafting the scene, his concept was: "this internationally recognized artist is pretending to be a wild beast.
 What happens when he enters a room full of people in tuxedos?"
 Other artists parodied or referenced in the film include Julian Schnabel and Carl Hammoud.

 Much of the art depicted was crafted for the film, with installations influenced by Robert Smithson, an authentic Garry Winogrand image, and another work by Östlund and Kalle Boman.

 The budget was $5.5 million.
 Financial support was provided by the Swedish Film Institute, which awarded the project 11 million SEK, and the Danish Film Institute, which awarded 1 million DKK.